nodejs/admin/MEMBER_TRAVEL_FUND.md

 Generally speaking, however, members shouldn't need to worry about the status of the fund itself.

-Examples of prior travel requests include attending a TC39 meeting, [Node.js collaboration summits][], and [Code and Learn][] mentoring.
+As examples, purpose of prior sponsored travels include attending TC39 meetings, attending [Node.js collaboration summits][], and mentoring [Code and Learn][].

 #### Considerations for approval of a request